How To Start A Nonprofit In Washington DC

-To start a nonprofit corporation in Washington, D.C., begin by filing Articles of Incorporation with the Department of Consumer and Regulatory Affairs (DCRA).
+To start a nonprofit corporation in Washington DC, begin by filing Articles of Incorporation with the Department of Licensing & Consumer Protection (DLCP).
 You can file this document in person, by mail, or online.
 The articles of incorporation cost $80 to file.
 Once filed with the state, the articles of incorporation officially create your District of Columbia nonprofit corporation, but truly preparing your nonprofit to pursue its mission involves several additional steps.

 - Get a Federal EIN from the IRS